lthiet/pfallout/Readme.md

 `opam` will recommend that you run a command that looks like this : `opam depext ...`.
 Please run it and it will tell you which libraries you need to install in order to install `tsdl`.

-At a further date I will include the exact libraries needed in order to compile the game
+As soon as possible I will include the exact libraries needed in order to compile the game

 Once everything is installed, you can compile the game.